 As I was researching my options, I came across BrainStation and their different programs.
-That's when someone introduced me to the User Experience Design Diploma Program, they said: “you have experience in psychology, this might be something you want to check out.”
+That's when someone introduced me to the User Experience Design Bootcamp, they said: “you have experience in psychology, this might be something you want to check out.”

 After I did a little bit more of my own research, I found out that this program allowed me to blend my research experiences and the research that I love doing with something more creative and hands-on, so it's a nice balance.

 How did your previous research experience help you with the program?

 It was similar in the sense that I was going out talking to people and gathering insights that I would then pull data from.
 I would use programs like SPSS and statistical software to analyze the data and generate reports.

 UX is similar in that you are still talking to people and gathering insights to inform your decisions.
 There’s just a little bit of a different approach to it.